nipatriknilsson/unittest/README.md

 # unittest
-Unit testing of applications are essential for getting all programming done correct.
-The concept used by this script is to find all functions with the correct signature and call them one by one from a main function.
-It is done in C++ but I'm sure it can easily be adopted by all programming languages supported by gcc.
+Unit testing of applications are one essential step for getting all programming done correctly.
+The concept used by this unit-testing script is to find all functions with the correct signature and call them one by one from a main function.
+It is done in C++, but I'm sure it can easily be adopted by all programming languages supported by gcc.

 ~~~
 $ unittest --help